 Consider the difference in lifetime benefit amounts for a couple with the following circumstances.

 Roger is 62 and his wife is 46.
 They have two kids at home, ages 8 & 10.
-Roger is trying to decide if he should file for Social Security benefits.
+Roger is financially well off enough to stop working and can be flexible on what age he begins to collect Social Security.

 If Roger waits until his full retirement age, he’ll get $2,000 per month.
 If he files now, he’ll only get $1,500 per month.
 He ran the numbers and figured out that if he lived to 90, he’d receive an additional $70,000 in benefits for delaying filing until 66 instead of filing at 62.